 Jul.
 24: The U.S. Court of Appeals for the DC Circuit revived a lawsuit challenging the constitutionality of the CFPB and the recess appointment of CFPB Director Richard Cordray.

 On July 24th, a plaintiff filed a putative class action against Big Lots Stores, Inc. (Big Lots) for allegedly violating the Fair Credit Reporting Act (FCRA) by running background checks on current and prospective employees without their consent.
-According to the complaint, the plaintiff alleges that Big Lots failed to issue a “standalone” disclosure stating that the company will procure consumer reports on applicants from a third-party consumer reporting agency, which is required under the FCRA.
-Specifically, the plaintiff alleges that Big Lots “routinely and systematically violates the FCRA’s basic protections by failing to provide required disclosures or to obtain written authorization prior to procuring background reports on applicants and employees.”
+According to the complaint, the plaintiff alleges that Big Lots failed to issue a “standalone” disclosure stating that the company will procure consumer reports on candidates from a third-party consumer reporting agency, which is required under the FCRA.
+Specifically, the plaintiff alleges that Big Lots “routinely and systematically violates the FCRA’s basic protections by failing to provide required disclosures or to obtain written authorization prior to procuring background reports on candidates and employees.”
 The plaintiff seeks to represent a class of prospective and current employees who applied to Big Lots and had background checks run on them in the past two years without the FCRA-required disclosure, in addition to a separate class for individuals who did not provide Big Lots with their written consent to conduct a background check on them.
 The plaintiff seeks statutory damages of $100 to $1, 000 for each alleged FCRA violation.

 Robrizine v.
 Big Lots Stores, Inc., No. 15CH11064, (Cir.
 Ct. of Cook County, Ill., July 24, 2015).